Reflected multi-entropy and its holographic dual

-which should be minimized over $\phi$.
-Similar distances between $I$ and the RT surface of $a,b$ can be worked out and we finally end up with the length of the bulk dual web
+with $(-a + r\cos\phi, r\sin\phi)$ a point on the RT surface of $c$.
+The distances between $I$ and the RT surface of $a,b$ can be worked out similarly and we finally end up with the length of the bulk dual web

-where the first/second term in $[\cdots]$ comes from the distance between $I$ and the RT surface of $b$/$\{a,c\}$.
-In \eqref{eq-LabrMinz} we did not minimize over $y_I$ and we will do that numerically when comparing with the field theory results (see the blue curves in FIG.~\ref{fig-d-new}).
+where the first and second term in $[\cdots]$ comes from the distance between $I$ and the RT surface of $b$ and $\{a,c\}$.
+The minimization over $y_I$ in \eqref{eq-LabrMinz} will be evaluated numerically (see the blue curves in Fig.~\ref{fig-d-new}) when comparing with the field-theoretical results.